herrKlein/polymer-agnostic-library-rollup-typescript/README.md

-# Start Polymer 3.0 with TypeScript
+# Start Polymer 3.0 with TypeScript, rollup for library

 This is just an adaptation of the start project for Polymer 3.0 with support for TypeScript, and it is shamelessly adapted from [here](https://github.com/PolymerLabs/start-polymer3).
 Use this to get a feel for TypeScript Decorators for Polymer, and the basic `tsconfig.json`.